 If you’ve got an answer this is a great opportunity to provide them with some information.

 But if not, don’t worry.
-Remember they’re the ones making assertions here, and so it is up to them to back them up.
+Remember they’re the ones who’ve come to your door to make their case, and so it is up to them to back them up.
 Just play it straight, admit your ignorance, and repeat your original question, “I’m not the one making any claims here.
 You said The Book of Mormon was God’s word and I’m just wondering if you have any reasons for that.”

 Study still needed